 I finally came to the realization that I was having trouble finishing my post because I wanted to write about something different at the moment.
 And it hit me that I had made the initial focus of my blog a little more narrow than I actually want.
 Given the fact that I have just started this blog and, let’s be honest, no one really knows about my site; I figured I would change the name to make it better fit what I decided I wanted to do.
 So, I have changed my blog’s name from My Photo Allegories to This Photographer’s Reflection.
 I chose the word “reflection” because it means both an image and a thought.
 I will continue to write about my photography.
 But now I can expand my focus onto other topics as they come to mind.

 One of my favorite places to go in Washington, D.C. is Arlington National Cemetery.
-Every time I go I am in awe of the representations of service and sacrifice that I am surrounded by.
-It is a humbling experience.
-Arlington is always very peaceful.
-It is still an active cemetery so it is not uncommon to see or hear a funeral in progress.
+Each tombstone or grave marker tells a story that humbles me.
+While the cemetery is often quiet and tranquil, it is also still an active cemetery so it is not uncommon to see or hear a funeral in progress.

-As someone who loves history it is fascinating to me to look at the rows of white headstones and think about the fact that each one of them symbolizes an individual with their own story.
-Each headstone represents the final resting place for someone’s hopes and dreams.
-Each one embodies someone who was loved and grieved.
-It is always interesting to see what information about a person is put on their headstone.
-For example, during my last visit there I stumbled across the headstone of Edwin J. Cook.
+For example, during my last visit there I stumbled across the headstone of Colonel Edwin J. Cook.
 I was so struck by what I read that I immediately took a picture.
 This one man served in the Army, Navy and Air Force.
 He flew B-29s during World War II; F 94 fighter jets during the Korean War, and served at the Military Airlift Command headquarters during the Vietnam War.
 What an amazing example of service to one’s country!
 Can you imagine the things he experienced or witnessed?
 It would have been an honor to meet him.

 For a few weeks now I have been toying with the idea of writing a blog.
 But the internet is full of blogs.
 I don’t want to be just one more line on a page of search engine results.
 And so I wondered, what would I write about and who would want to read it?
 A blog represents a commitment.
 Once I pick a subject I have to keep writing about it in different and meaningful ways.
 When I was in college I learned that one does not write a research paper simply to rehash what has already been written.
 The goal is to provide a fresh perspective.
 Granted, a blog is not a research paper.
 But I do believe in providing a fresh perspective.
 So, what to write about?
 One of my friends said, “Your photographs, of course!”